-- Using pomades produces build-up and flakes.
+- Using pomades produces buildup and flakes.

-- Most pomade wave products contain heavy petroleum, which makes hair waves feel gooey and gummy
+- Most pomade wave products contain heavy petroleum, which makes hair waves feel gooey and gummy.

 - If you use pomade, only do it sparingly and only to get your waves started.

-Using hair creams that contain Shea butter and essential oils is healthier.
+Using hair creams that contain shea butter and essential oils is healthier.
 Your wave products should feel light on the hair—not thick and heavy, which causes flaky build-up.
 The only time that you should brush the waves is after applying a hair cream or a moist hot rag, or when shampooing.

 - Only brush when hair is moist.
 One thing to avoid is brushing the hair while it is dry.
 Only brush when moisturizer has been applied to the waves.

 - Get a good brush.
-A good one to buy is 100% Boar Bristles Diane brush, or another wave brush brand of your choice.
+A good one to buy is the 100% Boar Bristles Diane brush, or another wave brush brand of your choice.
 It's a good idea to have both a hard bristle and a soft bristle brush.

 - Avoid using chemical perm.
-Good news: Black men's hair is naturally curly, this is why it should be easy to train it to form deep waves.
+Good news: Black men's hair is naturally curly.
+This is why it should be easy to train it to form deep waves.